jfirwin/jfirwin.github.io/_pages/splash-page.md

   cta_label: "View My Portfolio"
   cta_url: "/portfolio"
   caption: "Photo credit: [**Marilyn Irwin**](https://instagram.com/marilyn.m.irwin)"
 excerpt: "Hi!
 I'm Foster Irwin.
 I like bikes, code, camping, and the Oxford Comma.
 Parks, Recreation, and Tourism was my major at the University of Utah.
-I learned how to teach others in that program, and I learned that I never want to stop teaching myself. <br/> <br/>So now I program."
+I learned how to teach others in that program, but I discovered that I never want to stop teaching myself. <br/> <br/>So now I program."
 about_row:
   - image_path: /assets/images/bio-pic.jpg
     alt: "Foster Irwin"